Men’s Issues

 Relationships

-• Sex drive – Many people with epilepsy report some change in sexual desire (libido) or activity as a result of their epilepsy.
-The most common change is a general lessening of sexual interest and activity.
-Many other factors can be involved in loss of libido including depression, anxiety, seizures and medications.
+- Sex drive – Many people with epilepsy report some change in sexual desire (libido) or activity as a result of their epilepsy.
+The most common change is a generally less interest in sex.
+Many other factors can be involved in loss of libido including depression, anxiety, seizures and medication.

-• Impotence – some medications may cause erectile dysfunction in men.
-This can be discussed with your specialist and medications can be changed if this is found to be the cause.
+- Erectile dysfunction – some medications may cause erectile dysfunction in men.
+This can be discussed with your specialist and medications can be changed if this is found to be the cause or contributing.

 Self esteem